ATI RN Mental Health

 Explanation

-A nurse in an inpatient mental health facility is caring for a client who is showing indications of becoming violent.
-Which of the following actions should the nurse take?
+A nurse in a long-term care facility is caring for a client who has dementia and reports difficulty falling asleep at night.
+Which of the following actions should the nurse take to promote adequate rest?

 Explanation